cbpark/ptc-cluster/docs/job-scheduler.md

 compute-0-18
 ```

-The above task prints the hostname of the compute nodes in the `espresso` partition (`-p espresso`) using 5 CPUs (`-n 5`) of 2 nodes (`-N 2`).
+The above task print the hostname of the compute nodes in the `espresso` partition (`-p espresso`) by allocating five tasks (`-n 5`) of two nodes (`-N 2`).
+(In most cases, it would be not necessary to specify the number of nodes, `-N`.)
+The `-n 5` option does not allocate five CPU cores since one processor per task will be used by default.
+The `--cpus-per-task` option or `-c` will change the default and it's the option that you would use when running multiprocessing (or parallel) jobs.

+* `-N`: number of compute nodes requested,
+* `-n`: total number of tasks (processes),
+* `-c`: number of CPUs per task.

 Note that the maximum number of nodes per task in the `espresso` partition is set to be 2.
-If you set a larger number, the job will not run and await more resources.
+If you set a larger number than the limit, the job will not run and await more resources.

 ``` no-highlight
 $ srun -N 5 -n 10 -p espresso /bin/hostname